sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/05-getting-paid.md

 [/note]

 ### Autonomy
-Creatives who can achieve things on their own while needing less needing hand-holding or help from others are using less of the team's time.
-This might mean you know more programming lessions, or take lessons to betterlearn how to use our tools; but it doesn't mean you need to be an expert, either.
+Creatives who can achieve things on their own while needing less hand-holding or help from others are using less of the team's time.
+This might mean you know more programming languages, or take lessons to better learn how to use our tools; but it doesn't mean you need to be an expert, either.

 Autonomy can mean taking an extra 30 minutes to google something yourself before asking, or making a judgement call on a design solution without breaking someone else's focus to ask.

 ### Communication
 Of course, there are cases when communication is far more important that Autonomy, and in those cases, communicating well is important.
-If you're unable to solve a problem, and need someone's help to move forward, you should ask as soon as possible, and give that person all of the context and information that will need to help you quickly and efficiently.
+If you're unable to solve a problem, and need someone's help to move forward, you should ask as soon as possible, and give that person all of the context and information they will need to help you quickly and efficiently.

 The same is of true of responding - good communication makes no assumptions of what the person may or may not know.
-Well crafted emails go a long, long way.
-Take the time to communicate, it means a lot to everyone.
+Well crafted emails go a long, long way, and treat your inbox with care.
+Take the time to communicate, it means a lot to everyone!

 [note]
 Gone are the days of the nerdy developer in a cave.
 At Sanctuary, you're responsible to be able to craft emails to clients on your own.
 The better you do with communication, the better the end result.